 Key takeaways

-Resistance training goes beyond aesthetics.
-Learn how lifting supports muscle, bone health, metabolic function, confidence, and long-term independence.
+Resistance training does more than build muscle.
+Learn how lifting supports real-life strength, movement quality, confidence, and long-term independence.

 What if the most important gains you make in the gym are not the ones you see in the mirror?